 Bridges of Henrico County, The [Retired from Broadcast] (Running time: 28 minutes) — The James River has been a center for commerce and travel since the 17th century.
 From the Huguenot and Willey, to the Varina-Enon and Pocahontas, HCTV brings you spectacular footage on the bridges connecting North and South.

-Clarke-Palmore House, The (Running time: 16 minutes) — Originally built in 1819, The Clarke-Palmore House has undergone significant upgrades and modifications through the years to accommodate the changing needs of its residents.
+Clarke-Palmore House, The [Retired from Broadcast] (Running time: 16 minutes) — Originally built in 1819, The Clarke-Palmore House has undergone significant upgrades and modifications through the years to accommodate the changing needs of its residents.
 Vera Clarke Palmore Morton, the last resident of the house, donated the property to Henrico County for educational use.
 The Clarke-Palmore House is included on the National Register of Historic Places and was occupied by members of the same family for more than 140 years.
 Join HCTV as we document the evolution of the house and surrounding buildings through the decades.

 Curtain Call: A History of the Henrico Theatre (Running time: 25 minutes) — When it opened its doors in 1938, the Henrico Theatre was described as a “big city temple of entertainment set in beautiful rural surroundings.”
 A classic example of art-deco architecture, the theatre was the crown jewel of Highland Springs.
 After years of successes and changes of ownership, the Henrico Theatre closed its doors— until Henrico County purchased the property in 1999.
 Join HCTV as we reveal the story behind the theatre, follow the extensive renovation process and learn how it has become a historic landmark in the county.